Senior Practitioner Ref: 18/318

-Do you have substantial experience of working in the Health and Social Care sector, specifically, dealing with high risk clients with mental health problems?
+Do you have experience of working in the Health and Social Care sector, specifically, dealing with high risk clients with mental health problems?
 Do you have a QCF Level 3 in Health and Social Care, or would you be willing to work towards one?
 Would you like to be part of an organisation that counts on the professionalism, insight, expertise and passion of its staff to inspire individual recovery for the people they work with?
 Then join us as a Senior Practitioner.

 Recovery Focus is a new group of expert charities with the shared aim to inspire individual recovery nationwide.
 Between us we have a track record of more than 200 years of developing and running personalised services that work with people with mental health, substance misuse and other complex needs to achieve their ambitions.
 Each partner organisation has its own rich history of success, but together we believe we can lead the way in evidence-based recovery pathways, tailored to meet local and individual needs.

 Right now, one of our partners, Richmond Fellowship, is looking for a Senior Practitioner to join the team at their service in Colindale.
 Meridan House is a modern care home with 12 self-contained flats and 2 bedsits and you will be part of a team responsible for ensuring the home is cleaned to the highest standards.
 This will involve cleaning residents’ rooms, including bathrooms and toilet facilities, as well as staff and communal areas.